safafa/telegram_bot/README.md

 To run the tests locally :

-- Run each file in the spec folder individualy.
+- Run each file in the spec folder individually.

    eg : `rspec ./spec/bot_spec.rb`